-This article illustrates how to automate consolidation in excel.
-You can consolidate data from different worksheets or files in excel.
-Data consolidation using excel is very useful to accumulate data, creating sales reports, and so on.
-It is necessary to automate consolidation in excel to update the consolidated data automatically when the source data changes.
-Follow the article to learn how to do that in excel.
+This article illustrates how to automate consolidation in Excel.
+You can consolidate data from different worksheets or files in Excel.
+Data consolidation using Excel is very useful to accumulate data, create sales reports, and so on.
+It is necessary to automate consolidation in Excel to update the consolidated data automatically when the source data changes.
+Follow the article to learn how to do that in Excel.

 📌 Step 1: Prepare Source Data

 - Assume you have the following dataset.
 Here, the worksheets Y2021 and Y2022 contain the sales of the first quarter of the respective years.

 - If the top row and left column are the same across all sheets, then the values will be added to the same cells.
 Otherwise, the data will be added to the adjacent rows or columns.

 - Here, the worksheets are in the same workbook (Automate Consolidation).
 It is better to open all spreadsheets before data consolidation if you want to do that from different files.

 📌 Step 2: Use the Consolidate Feature

 - Now select the cell where you want to consolidate data from multiple ranges.
 Then select Consolidate in the Data Tools group from the Data tab as shown in the picture below.